Lilacs at the Arnold Arboretum

 Welcome the Arrival of Spring at the Arboretum

 Tours of the lilacs and family activities are available from 10:00am to 3:00pm on Sunday, May 13.
+Picnicking is permitted on this day only, but food must be brought in to the Arboretum—no food vendors on site.
 The landscape is open from dawn until dusk.

 Note that due to ongoing road construction and reconfiguration at the former Casey Overpass, you may wish to seek an alternate route to the Arboretum.
 Traffic can move through this area, though there are route changes and possibly restrictions.

 Street parking along the Arboretum perimeter is limited.
 Visitors are advised to take public transportation.
 No unauthorized vehicles are allowed within the gates on weekends.

 Some parking spaces outside the gates are designated for special-needs visitors.
 A limited number of wheelchairs are available on a first-come, first-served basis at information tents in three locations: in front of the Hunnewell Visitor Center, inside the Forest Hills Gate, and inside the Centre Street Gate.
 They may not be reserved in advance.

 With 369 lilac plants representing 165 taxa (kinds), the Arboretum holds one of the premier lilac collections in North America.

 Join the Friends of the Arnold Arboretum as a new member at the Household level ($50) on Lilac Sunday and receive a special lilac seedling while supplies last.
 Look for the membership tent near the lilacs.